tommasocarraro/NESYKnowledgeTransfer/README.md

 # Mitigating Data Sparsity via Neuro-Symbolic Knowledge Transfer

-This repository contains the implementation for the paper "Mitigating Data Sparsity via Neuro-Symbolic Knowledge Transfer" that is under submission at the KARS workshop of RecSys 2023.
+This repository contains the implementation for the paper "Mitigating Data Sparsity via Neuro-Symbolic Knowledge Transfer".
 The entire code has been well documented to allow reviewers to understand the logic if needed.

 ### Directory structure